 An assumed business name certificate may provide the right to use your assumed name to conduct business in Texas, but it does not guarantee exclusivity or shield businesses from allegations of infringement.

-An assumed name certificate:
+A Texas assumed name certificate:

 - Does not provide the exclusive right to use an assumed name.